Publishing overview

 Publish your site changes to see them live on the web — instantly!

-Whether you’re in your site, the Editor, or Site settings, you can publish your site to push changes to the web instantly, without the hassle of file and server management or version overrides.
+Whether you’re in your site, the Legacy Editor, or Site settings, you can publish your site to push changes to the web instantly, without the hassle of file and server management or version overrides.
 Webflow provides additional controls to make publishing seamless and straightforward — you can publish to a dedicated staging environment preview your work before making it live, publish (and unpublish) Collection items individually and separately from the rest of your site so you don’t affect any design works-in-progress, and set appropriate publishing roles and permissions for your team members to control who can and cannot publish your site or CMS items.

 How to publish your site